Although many are mystified by his mysterious moniker, Mel Carriere is a San Diego mailman who writes about the mail, among other things.

-Mel Carriere (author) from San Diego California on October 22, 2016:
+Mel Carriere (author) from Snowbound and down in Northern Colorado on October 22, 2016:

 Come up for air dude.
 FF I am happy you got out and went to school.
 I know you are frustrated by your bad experience, but you might consider some commas and periods in your future writings.
 Thanks for reading, good luck.